ArneSamson/il-giro/README.md

 - `TableTopCutRound.jsx`: a rounded countertop for the sink

 They are conditionally rendered in the `<Sink/>`, `<Cooktop/>` and `<Table/>` components based on the state of the `tableTopRounded` boolean in the Zustand store.

+!important notice.
+If the countertop material is Inox, then the sink is welded onto the countertop.
+This is done by condiionally rendering another variant of the Reginox sink.
+This code can be found in the `<Reginox/>` component inside `ReginoxBowl.jsx`.

+### Accesoires

+The modules have accessories that are conditionally rendered based on their states in the Zustand store.
+These accessories are:

+- `Drawers.jsx` : the main drawers that can be selected for the `sink` and `cooktop` modules
+- `ElectricStove.jsx` : the electric stove that can be selected for the `cooktop` module
+- `GasStove.jsx` : the gas stove that can be selected for the `cooktop` module
+- `ReginoxBowl.jsx` : the sink that can be selected for the `sink` module
+- `Stool.jsx` : the stool that can be toggled to accompany the `table` module
+- `Tap1.jsx` : the first faucet that can be selected for the `sink` module
+- `Tap2.jsx` : the second faucet that can be selected for the `sink` module
+- `WineStand.jsx` : the wine stand that accompanies the `tower` module, it has different sizes which can be selected in the UI.
+In code it reacts to the value of `WineStandSize` in the Zustand store.
+- `Alcohol.jsx` : a component that has a few different alcohol bottles for aesthetic purposes.

 # Helpers